TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us009/01.requirements-engineering/readme.md

 ### 1.1.
 User Story Description

-As a user, I want to be able to display a font style (bold, italic, underline).
+As a registred user, I want to be able to change font style (bold, italic, underline).